Oscar Performance: 2018: four-year-old season

-Oscar Performance's return to the track was delayed by a bout of colic and did not make his four-year-old debut until June 17, 2018 in the Poker Stakes at Belmont Park.
-He stalked the early pace, started his move on the final turn and pulled away down the stretch to win by 1 1/2 lengths.
+Oscar Performance's return to the track was delayed by a bout of colic.
+He made his four-year-old debut on June 17, 2018 in the Poker Stakes at Belmont Park, where he stalked the early pace, started his move on the final turn, and pulled away down the stretch to win by 1 1/2 lengths.
 His time for the one-mile race was 1:31.23, breaking the track record set by Elusive Quality in 1998.
-"Absolutely thrilled with his comeback effort", said Lynch.
+"Absolutely thrilled with his comeback effort," said Lynch.
 "He did it with authority and came back with a very fast time.
 That's a long-standing track record to break, so to have him do that off the layoff makes you look forward to the rest of the year."
-The time also tied the North-American record set by Mandurah at Monmouth Park in 2010.
+The time also tied the North American record set by Mandurah at Monmouth Park in 2010.